In a Nutshell

 Here are the steps to applying for a SoFi mortgage:

-- Enter details about the property you’re looking for: Purchase or refinance, location, primary/secondary home or investment property, how long you plan to live there, type of property, estimated purchase price, and estimated down payment.
+- Enter details about the property you’re looking for: Purchase or refinance, location, primary/secondary home or investment property, how long you plan to live there, type of property, estimated purchase price, estimated down payment, and consent to a soft pull of your credit (which does not affect your credit score)

 Pros and Cons

-The main drawback is that SoFi doesn’t offer its services in a number of states, including New York, Massachusetts, Ohio, and Virginia.
-If you live in one of those states, sorry but SoFi cannot offer you a mortgage.
+The main drawback is that SoFi doesn’t offer its services in a number of states.

 Rates and Fees– The Bare Basics